CoFH/cofh.github.io/docs/thermal-foundation/index.md

 ---
 title: Thermal Foundation
 nav: thermal-foundation
+redirect_from:
-redirect_from: /mods/thermal-foundation/
+  - /mods/thermal-foundation/
+  - /docs/schematic/
 ---

 ![Thermal Foundation logo](/assets/images/modlogos/thermal-foundation.png){:.cofh-mod-page-logo}

-**Thermal Foundation** is one of the mods in the 'Thermal' series.
+**Thermal Foundation** is one of the mods in the Thermal series.
 It provides all the basic materials and tools that are used in the other mods in the series, as well as ways to obtain them.
 It also provides new sets of weapons, tools and armor made of various materials.